 Dr. Richard Klasco added to this conundrum when he explained that wearing a mask can significantly help prevent a sick person from spewing large viral droplets into their immediate area but are not nearly as effective at preventing the even more infectious “fine viral droplets” from getting out.

 Admittedly Klasco and others like Dr. Sherif Mossad, a disease specialist at the Cleveland Clinic, acknowledge that masks offer some protection, but it is limited at best and the degree of help depends on the quality of the mask and whether it is used properly.

-The reason masks fail to live up to their potential is because wearers usually don’t fit it properly; they move masks constantly, breaking their protective barriers; and they chronically bring their hands and fingers to their face, skirting the mask and delivering germs where they can do the most harm.
+The reason mask protection against coronavirus fails to live up to its potential is that wearers usually don’t fit it properly; they move masks constantly, breaking their protective barriers; and they chronically bring their hands and fingers to their face, skirting the mask and delivering germs where they can do the most harm.

 Dr. Mark Parrish added to mask bashing in The London Telegraph recently when he noted that the basic surgical masks most people use have only a limited impact at best.
 “As you breathe in and out, you’re breathing air from outside the face mask,” he explained.
 “So, it will stop a little bit but not huge amounts.”